The Benefits of Getting Rid of Your Popcorn Ceiling

 Now here's the complicating factor: the hole that was left was in a stucco/popcorn ceiling that stretched from the very large living room out into the hallway and through to the front entrance.
 The hole itself was small, maybe 8" x 8", but the area we would have to deal with to correct this mistake was HUGE!
 Aside from the kitchen, this was much of the main floor of the house.
 Now, a normal hole in the ceiling would be quick and easy to repair, but stucco?
 That's a different story!

-You know that horrible popcorn ceiling that everyone hates!?
+You know that horrible popcorn ceiling that everyone hates?
 We always get asked to scrape stucco or popcorn ceilings and skim them smooth!
-It has such a dated look and traps dust, no matter how clean you keep your home.
+Not only does it have a dated look, but it also traps dust and allergens, making your home feel stuffy no matter how clean you keep it.

 Our client had always hated her stucco ceiling, so she was thrilled we made this mistake!
 She loves her new smooth ceiling and was so pleased that we were an honest company that stood behind our work ... and our mistakes!